The Department of Education Services (DES) is the operational arm of the Cayman Islands Government education service.

 The Cayman Islands Department of Education Services manages the provision of public education in the Cayman Islands.
 The DES operates learning facilities in all three islands, and has responsibility for 10 primary schools, 3 secondary schools, 1 further education centre, 1 special school and the education service provision in Little Cayman.

-Mr. Mark Ray.
-Director of the Dept. of Education Services.
+Director of the Department of Education Services.

 Mr. Ray is responsible for leading the Department of Education Services in providing strategic direction and development of the government school education system, and implementing national policies and initiatives.